Validators

 │

-│ ├─ Code quality validator checks the change
+│ ├─ Code quality validator checks the changed source

 │ ├─ Security validator checks for secrets